 Our exclusion criteria were as follows: 1) studies that used non-CNN based machine learning algorithms; and 2) studies not published in the English language.
-In cases of multiple publications from a single research group reporting on the same patient cohort and/or overlapping cohorts, all Annals of Gastroenterology 33 reported contingency tables were treated as being mutually exclusive.
+In cases of multiple publications from a single research group reporting on the same patient cohort and/or overlapping cohorts, all reported contingency tables were treated as being mutually exclusive.
 When necessary, authors were contacted via email for clarification of data and/or study cohort overlap.